hu-macsy/2022-paper-RIN-visualization/README.md

 docker run -it -p 8888:8888 local:RIN-visualizer
 ```

 During launch, the Jupyter server prints an URL starting with `https://127.0.0.1:8888/`.
 The complete URL has to be copied into a browser for access.
+Data and notebooks are residing in folder `src`.